mrsarm/backset/docs/docker.md

 A reference [Dockerfile](../Dockerfile), also [compose.yml](../compose.yml) and
-[.env.example](../.env.example) files are provided, you can run all from here, bss and Postgres.
+[.env.example](../.env.example) files are provided, you can run all from here: bss and Postgres.

 First, copy the `.env.example` file as `.env` file, and edit whatever value you want to: